 Fidelity: A (Very Profitable) Family Business

-Fidelity is a private company; one family owns Fidelity today.
+Fidelity is a private company; one family owns it today.

 When Edward Johnson retired, he passed the helm to his son, who passed it to his daughter Abigail Johnson, who is the current CEO of Fidelity.